 HEAD config description hooks info objects refs

-We will be focusing on HEAD, objects, and refs directories.
-We will also run some commands so that we have index files, but this will come later.
+For this article, we will be focusing on the HEAD, objects, and refs directories.
+We will also run some commands so that we have some index files present, but we will do this later.
 The description file is only used by the GitWeb program.
-The config file is pretty straight forward, as it contains project configuration options.
-The the info directory keeps a global exclude file for ignored patterns you don't want to track, which is based on the .gitignore file; I'm sure most of you are familiar with it.
+The config file is pretty straightforward, as it contains project configuration options.
+The info directory keeps a global exclude file for ignored patterns you don't want to track, which is based on the .gitignore file in the root of the project, which I'm sure most of you are already familiar with.

-Let's start with the objects directory.
-To see what is created, run find .git/objects.
+Let's start with exploring the objects directory.
+To see what is created by git init, run find .git/objects.
 You should see the following:

 .git/objects